 a.
-Financial statements (clauses 8 and 9)
+Financial Statements (Clauses 8 and 9)

-Under the FNGA, bands must maintain their accounts and prepare annual financial statements following accounting principles of the Canadian Institute of Chartered Accountants (clause 8).
-The bill also requires that bands' financial statements be audited under that Institute's standards by an independent auditor (clause 9(1)), and that they include the salaries and expenses of council members (clause 9(2)).
+Under the FNGA, bands would have been required to maintain their accounts and prepare annual financial statements following accounting principles of the Canadian Institute of Chartered Accountants (clause 8).
+The bill also required that bands' financial statements be audited under that Institute's standards by an independent auditor (clause 9(1)), and that they include the salaries and expenses of council members (clause 9(2)).

-Bill C-61 makes provision for enhanced access to bands' financial statements, stipulating that a band must make its financial statements "publicly available" within a prescribed period, and provide a copy to "any person" paying a fee (clause 9(3)).
+Bill C-7 made provision for enhanced access to bands' financial statements, stipulating that a band must make its financial statements "publicly available" within a prescribed period, and provide a copy to "any person" paying a fee (clause 9(3)).
 The issue of disclosure of bands' audited financial statements has been controversial.
 Currently, no legislated requirements apply.
-Government policy specifies that bands must submit annual consolidated audits to DIAND for evaluation of their overall financial status, and make them available to their members.(68) Although audits submitted to government are generally subject to the Access to Information Act, a band may refuse access to non-band members where the requested audit contains confidential information concerning the band's private commercial transactions, financial holdings or own-source revenues.(69)
+Government policy specifies that bands must submit annual consolidated audits to DIAND for evaluation of their overall financial status, and make them available to their members.(69) Although audits submitted to government are generally subject to the Access to Information Act, a band may refuse access to non-band members where the requested audit contains confidential information concerning the band's private commercial transactions, financial holdings or own-source revenues.(70)